chloealbright/DevHiveMind/Architecture/System Design/System Design Thought Process Flow.md

 Relates:
 ---
 ### **Step 1: Understand the Problem and Establish Design Scope (3 - 10 minutes)**
-During this step, it's crucial to seek clarification on the system scope and priorities like for example they may ask design an Instagram reel feature.
-Break down the problem into specific use cases or user stories, outlining the interactions between system components.
-Identify key requirements and constraints, such as expected traffic, data volume, latency, and scalability.
+During this step, it's crucial to clarify the system scope and priorities.
+For instance, if asked to design an Instagram Reels feature, break down the problem into specific use cases, outlining interactions between system components.
+Identify key requirements like expected traffic, data volume, latency, and scalability.
+Inquire about the user base type which can give you insight on things like governance like what if user base  is under aged and estimate its size, as this is crucial for scalability considerations.
+Understand potential constraints and bottlenecks that may arise with a growing user base.
+This leads to decisions on database considerations, determining whether a NoSQL or SQL database aligns with specific needs and the nature of the data.

-#### Start small
-Focus on the action like pressing the button ask what it does and expand on that in terms of what you think should happen like collecting certain data and where would that go or be connected to and the different processes that need to happen.

-Then you ask about things like user base and the size of it estimation of it and determine things like constraints and bottlenecks which will then lead to database questions which may require specialized databases that are NoSQL or SQL DB.
 #### [[Use Case vs User Story |User Story]] Example:
 >[!important]
 >Creating stories helps with building data model, also if dealing with complex feature might want to consider using Use Cases over Stories.